g0dEngineer/ASTIS/README.md

 # Recommended reading for babies
 ASTIS's course is designed for teens/adults.
 Albeit, take a look at these intriguing books for babies: [Einsteinian books for babies](https://medium.com/@jordanmicahbennett/einsteinian-books-for-babies-4aa18c3c23c)

 # Recommended long term reading for students
 The most rigorous attempt to create an explanatory framework for Deep Learning (about 500 pages), recently built heavily in Physics: https://deeplearningtheory.com/PDLT.pdf

+See also - Short summary: ["NOW IT’S OFFICIAL: WE DIDN’T UNDERSTAND HOW NEURAL NETWORKS WORK TILL NOW"](https://striki.ai/blog/2021/06/24/now-its-official-we-didnt-understand-how-neural-networks-work-till-now/).

 # Happy coding!